sthiede/Comparative_Genomics/day1_morning/README.md

 ```

 > Question: In the homework assignment, you downloaded genome assembly fasta files and ran a shell script to count contigs.
 Now, lets say you want to find out the combined length of genome in each of these files.
-This can be achieved by created a short unix command piping together three extremely powerful unix programs: grep, sed and awk.
+This can be achieved by running a short unix command piping together three extremely powerful unix programs: grep, sed and awk.
 The key to crafting the command is understanding the required features of fasta files, including: 1) each sequence is preceded by a fasta header that starts with ">", 2) the types of bases that a nucleotide sequence represents (A,T,G,C,N) and 3) that each line is seperated by a new line character ("\n").
-To do determine the total length of our genome assmeblies, we will use grep to match only those lines that doesn't start with ">" (remember grep -v option to ignore lines), use sed to remove characters that match "N" or "n" which represents unknown bases and finally use awk to count the remaining characters.
+To determine the total length of our genome assemblies, we will use grep to match only those lines that doesn't start with ">" (remember grep -v option to ignore lines), use sed to remove characters that match "N" or "n" which represents unknown bases and finally use awk to count the remaining characters.
 We can use unix pipe "|" to pass the output of one command to another for further processing.
 Lets start by counting the number of bases in Acinetobacter_baumannii.fna file

 <details>
   <summary>Solution</summary>
 ```

 grep -v '^>' Acinetobacter_baumannii.fna | sed 's/[N,n]//g' | awk -F '\n' '{sum += length} END {print sum}'